What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Luxury hotels in Yeouido

-The luxurious 5-star hotel offers a variety of rooms and facilities, including a rejuvenating spa where guests can relax and unwind after a day of exploring the city.
+The luxurious 5-star hotel offers various rooms and facilities, including a rejuvenating spa where guests can relax and unwind after a day of exploring the city.

 Each room provides breathtaking views of the Han River, promising an unforgettable stay.

 Conrad Seoul is conveniently located in the heart of Yeouido, just a short 5-minute walk away from the Yeouido Subway Station (Line 5).
-The hotel is also within easy reach of local attractions, being a mere 3 minutes away from the Hyundai department store.
+The hotel is also within easy reach of local attractions, just 3 minutes from the Hyundai department store.

 The Hyundai department store is conveniently located steps away from the hotel, making it easy to access a variety of shops and restaurants.
-Not only that, but the hotel is within walking distance to a nearby subway station and park, providing guests with simple transportation options.
+The hotel is also within walking distance of a nearby subway station and park, providing guests with simple transportation options.

 Mid-range hotels in Yeouido